mariakaptur/IHaveCandies/README.md

 ```
 Future modifications :
 - Add UI tutorial animation (to encourage the user clicking on dog's paws);
-- Remove "Click on my paw..." after 20-30sec
-- Implement candy counter;
-- Add 2 more expressions : in case of winning and loosing
+- Add an indicator of % of luck

 The <a href="https://heypik.com/images/cute-cartoon-dog_7SU44FX.html?keyword=cute-cartoon-dog">dog image</a> that I modified for my project : Free images by <a href="https://heypik.com" >https://heypik.com</a>